Him188/yamlkt/README.md

 ### Deserializing

 #### Descriptor-based deserializing
-Like Json from `kotlinx.serialization`, Konfig supports deserialization with descriptors.
+Like Json from `kotlinx.serialization`, YamlKt supports deserialization with descriptors.
 Using descriptor is the most fast and recommended way as the decoder doesn't need to guess the type.
 ```kotlin
 @Serializable